-Whatever the age and stage of development, as well as including a range of conditions, we could help.
+Whatever the age and stage of development, as well as including a wide range of conditions, we could help.

 We cover a wide geographical area, so if you have been looking for a private occupational therapist (OT) near you, the chances are we can help.

 We travel to you to assess and also treat children in their own environment.
 This might be at home, school, leisure facility, after-school club or out in the community.
 We believe this gets the best out of our input as activities are functional, meaningful and easy to carry over into day to day life….which after all, the role of our occupational therapy team is to help make children more independent & better equipped to meet the demands of their daily routines.

 Our team offer children’s occupational therapy near Harrogate and cover many parts of Yorkshire, Lincolnshire and into North Nottinghamshire.
 Including but not exclusive to Retford, Leeds, Wakefield, Grantham, Pontefract, Wetherby, Louth, Market Rasen and Lincoln.

 What is the role of an Occupational Therapist?

 They focus on helping children to overcome barriers that may stop them from participating in activities that are important to them.
 They help to increase independence, health and wellbeing.
 For children & young people occupational activities might include;

 - Self-help skills – Washing, dressing, feeding, toileting

 - School skills – handwriting, accessing the school environment, concentrating in class

 - Play skills – fine motor skills, participation in meaningful play, social skills, accessing hobbies